natecostello/van_two_point_oh/blog/2021-7-24/battery-interconnect-fab.md

  # one or more categories is permitted
  - electrical
 navTitle:
-title: Battery Interconnect Fabrication ...
-Sort of
+title: Battery Interconnect Fabrication Test
 author: Nate
 date: 2021-07-04
 tags: